FerryRiet/SE-Testing/Ferry/Haskell/Week 3/assign3.md

 ## Final

-To extract the Haskell code from this document use the script called `md2hs` , the readeble form of this file is rendered by the github "md" engine.
+To extract the Haskell code from this document use the script called `md2hs` , the readable form of this file is rendered by the github "md" engine.